jennybehre/Control_and_Trajectory_Tracking_for_Autonomous_Vehicle/README.md

 ### Steering plot
-    Add the plots to your report and explain them (describe what you see)
+Add the plots to your report and explain them (describe what you see) In this plot you can see the steering output in orange and the error steering in blue.

 ![image](img/steering.png)

 ### Throttle plot
 Add the plots to your report and explain them (describe what you see)

 ![image](img/throttle.png)

 ### What is the effect of the PID according to the plots, how each part of the PID affects the control command?

+#### Proportional term
+This term produces an output value that is proportional to the current cross track error.
+A high value results in a large change in the output for a given change in the error.
+In that case the car overshoots a lot.
+That brings a wave like pattern in the plots.

+#### Integral term
+The integral term brings a persisting error to zero.
+This force will increased as time passes.
+By applying a too high value when the error is small and decreasing, the car would overshoot either.

+#### Derivate term
+This term influences the rate of change of error by trying to flattenig the error into a horizontal line.
+This prevents an overshoot.

 ### How would you design a way to automatically tune the PID parameters?